cartologic/qgis-datamanager-plugin/README.md

 _Relates_ are offering the presentation of the one-to-many relationship among layers and tables.
 For example when the user identifies a _Monitoring Station_, the _Readings_ of this particular station will be displayed as well on the editing form.

 ## Note
-It is highly recommended to use this plugin in combination with [File Geodatabase to PostGIS Converter](https://github.com/cartologic/fgdb2postgis.git) python package, simply because both software resulted from the same project and thus there are well tested on working together.
+It is highly recommended to use this plugin in combination with [fgdb2postgis]( https://pypi.python.org/pypi/fgdb2postgis) python package, because both software resulted from the same project and thus there are well tested on working together.

 ## License
 GNU Public License (GPL) Version 3